Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 ![图片](https://uploader.shimo.im/f/L3nQIdBCJvMxhufn.png!thumbnail)

 Check if the number of votes in your account is within the top 11.
 If not, you should get additional votes.
 Steps 6 and 7 may be repeated several times.

-8. Check Information After 24 Hours
+8.Check Information After 24 Hours

 Type command info in the command line

 The results are as follows: